 If you have any questions or would like to discuss your access requirements, please call the Box Office on 0207 379 5399.

 The recent renovations to the Theatre will allow increased accessibility for all our guests.
-The newly installed lift allows guests with mobility issues to access seats in the Stalls.
+The newly installed lift allows guests with mobility issues to access The 1911 Bar and seats in the Stalls.
 The entire Stalls level, including toilet facilities, has step-free access.
 There are eight locations in the Stalls for wheelchair users and their companions to be seated.
 These can be booked online.

 There are a limited number of seats for those with mobility needs in the Royal Circle.
 To book these seats, contact Box Office on 020 7379 5399 for more information.